5 min read

-Its job is to eliminate waste, hold up the rest of yo’ organs, and help you feel ~pleasure~ during sexy timez.
-It’s da real MVP.
+Its job is to eliminate waste, hold up the rest of your organs, and help you feel ~pleasure~ during sexy time.
+It’s the real MVP.

 Pelvic floor health isn’t just a concern for people who have given birth or have reached a certain age.
-Medical professionals treat people as young as 18 for a variety of different reasons—so don’t be afraid to talk to your doctor if you experience leaks!
+Medical professionals treat people as young as 18 for a variety of different reasons — so don’t be afraid to talk to your doctor about your pelvic organs if you experience urine leaks or have bladder problems!
 Seeing a pelvic floor physical therapist can also be preventative, so it might be a good idea to schedule a visit even if you have no symptoms, and especially if you’re thinking about getting pregnant.

 No really, some of these myths are blowing my mind.
 Did you know that you’re not actually supposed to go pee “just in case?”
 Long story short, going before you feel like you need to can eventually trick your brain into thinking your bladder is full before it actually is.
+This may lead to future bladder problems where you may need to see a healthcare professional.
 We’ll save you the trouble — your mom will never admit she was wrong about this.

-They’re committed to changing the conversation for people who just sometimes happen to leak — and you can join in!
-Their new blog, Foreword, is a no-nonsense, embarrassment-free resource for bladder leaks (and pelvic floor health, which we should alll know more about than we do).
-All you need to start the conversation about the annoying/awkward/funny/embarrassing reality of bladder leaks is an open mind.
-Talking about this stuff in your own social circle is important because you never know who is going through the same thing and might just be too nervous to discuss it.
+We're as committed as ever to changing the conversation for people who just sometimes happen to leak — and you can join in!
+Our other blog, Foreword, is a no-nonsense, embarrassment-free resource for bladder leaks (and pelvic floor health, which we should all know more about than we do).
+All you need to start the conversation about the annoying / awkward / funny / embarrassing reality of bladder leaks is an open mind.
+Talking about this stuff in your own social circle is important, because you never know who is going through the same thing and might just be too nervous to discuss it.

 The most important thing you can do is just straight-up refuse to be ashamed of your body, and encourage everyone else to do the same.

-Have you ever experienced bladder leaks, or felt like your body was rebelling against you in a different way?
+Have you ever experienced bladder leaks, asked what to do about bladder leaks, or felt like your body was rebelling against you in a different way?
 Smash the stigma and share those stories with us in the comments below.